Best Practices: Increasing Response Rates

 • Promote the incentive right from the start and make it known to participants.

-Incentive ideas:
+Incentive ideas

-• Amazon gift card
+• Dining, bookstore, or Amazon gift card